imansha27/Green-Task/Readme.txt

-The garbage collection management system is a web-based platform designed to help Green Task Force members report the incidents that happen when throwing garbage.
+This garbage collection management system is a web-based platform designed to help Green Task Force members report the incidents that happen when throwing garbage.
 Each role has a different level of permission to access the website with limitations.
 The Webmaster can create accounts for the captains and collecting staff, as well as post articles and add garbage collection